Blogs > Health & Wellbeing

 Do Dogs Have Night Vision?

-To some extent -- yes.
-Dogs have more rods, which help them see things in the dark.
-Bigger pupils also let in more light.
+Yes, dogs have night vision, but it’s not the same as the clear, sharp night vision seen in some nocturnal animals.
+Their ability to see in low-light conditions is much better than humans.
+Dogs have more rods, which help them see things in the dark, bigger pupils also let in more light.
 Plus, a dog's eyes have a reflective membrane at the back of their eye called the tapetum lucid.
 The membrane bounces extra light for additional night vision power.

 The reason behind such sensitivity is evolution.
 Natural-born hunters, dogs used to hunt prey before dawn and after dusk.
 There is no need for high colour sensitivity when you have a nocturnal lifestyle.